 The answer suggested is that these limits are determined by the capability of the economic system to substitute limited natural resources by man-made goods the variety and quality of which are expanded by creation of new ideas.
-In this endeavour frontier countries, first the U.K. and Western Europe, next the United States, have succeeded at a high rate for two and a half century.
+In this endeavour frontier countries, first the U.K. and Europe, next the United States, have succeeded at a high rate for two and a half century.
 To what extent this will continue in the future nobody knows.
 Some economists, e.g. Gordon (2012), argue there is an enduring tendency to slowing down of innovation and economic growth (the low-hanging fruits have been taken).
-Others, e.g. Brynjolfsson and McAfee (2014), disagree.
-They reason that the potentials of information technology and digital communication are on the verge of the point of ubiquity and flexible application.
-For these authors the prospect is "The Second Machine Age" (the title of their book), by which they mean a new innovative epoch where smart machines and new ideas are combined and recombined - with pervasive influence on society. [©] Groth, Lecture notes in Economic Growth, (mimeo) 2014.
+308 and lower growth (in the plausible case $\tilde{a} < 1$).
+Further, in the log-utility case ($\theta = 1$) the depletion rate u equals the effective rate of impatience, $\rho - n$. $^{^{26}}$ Inspired by Sterner (2008).